jpiolho/QECTF/README.md

 * ctf_flag

 Specify the "team" keyvalue on items, armor, spawns and flags to specify which team they belong to. trigger_teleport also supports it.
+Currently it's not possible to create an Area Capture map via entity replacement.

 ### Team IDs
 Red: 5